Wednesday, 9 October 2019

-As they were leaving Court Ivor asked the Judge "Does this mean we can keep the bicycle?"
+As they were leaving Court Ivor asked the Judge, "Does this mean we can keep the bicycle we stole?"

 As I sat there reminiscing about the past I wondered whatever happened to Melba.
 Our relationship did not last long; especially when she decided to become a wrestler and changed her name to Ten Ton Pye.

 My last memory of her was seeing her wrestle at the local Arena wearing a green leotard suit which clung tightly to her every contour.
 She hopped from one end of the ring to another like a demented acrobat.